 When the all clear signal is given the emergency is resolved.
 Classes, if in session and affected, will resume at the nearest class time period.

 If someone is in need of assistance and you are able, please help in any way you can.

 Lock-down/Shelter in Place

 The College has the ability to secure buildings in the event of an emergency.
-The buildings will be secured remotely via the CS Gold system and/or manually.
+The buildings may be secured remotely via the CS Gold system and/or manually.
 Residence halls are secure 24/7.
 In the event of a Lock-down/Shelter in Place order do not leave the building you are in until an all clear announcement is given by College authorities or local law enforcement.
-Additional information can be found in the Emergency Resource Guide on this site and in the 911 Shield App Safety Resources.
+Additional information can be found in the Emergency Resource Guide on this site and in the Campus Shield App Safety Resources.

 “Take shelter” will be the term used when it is necessary to allow access to buildings on campus in the case of an emergency requiring persons to shelter from adverse external conditions.
 Buildings will be sources of refuge and should be allowed open access.